glacials/twos.dev/src/cold/apple.md

 I've now landed on creating a new personal Google account with ben@twos.dev as its primary email address.
 I needed to delete the twos.dev Google Workspace organization to do this, as it had claim to ben@twos.dev already.
-Signing up to Google without an @gmail.com address is a somewhat hidden option, but it exists.
-You just can't ever "upgrade" to an `@gmail.com` address, because that _does_ change your primary email address, and there's no way back.
+Signing up to Google without an `@gmail.com` address is a somewhat hidden option, but it exists.
+You just can't ever fall into their "upgrade" funnel which assigns you an `@gmail.com` address, because that _does_ change your primary email address and there's no way back.

 None of this would be so frustrating if there weren't so many things tied to my Google account, like all my Maps reviews, my Chat/Hangouts history from